addischang1991/arm-lecture-1/README.md

-This is fork from NCKU embadded 2015
+This is the repository which forked form embedded2015/arm-lecture.